-Since the formation of MMG we have consistently demonstrated our strength as operators.
+Since the acquisition of Minerals and Metals Group by MMG we have consistently demonstrated our strength as operators.

-Our production and cost performance in the first half of 2014 further validate our ability to extract optimal value from our assets while focusing on safety performance.
+Our production and cost performance in the first half of 2014 further validates our ability to extract optimal value from our assets while focusing on safety performance.

 With the ongoing support of our major shareholder, our strong operational capability provides us with the right foundation to grow our business.

-In doing so we seek to create enduring positive outcomes for our Shareholders and our communities.
+In doing so we seek to create enduring positive outcomes for our shareholders and our communities.